tildeleb/cuckoo/README.md

 * Good example program with lots of options to play with parameters
 * User selectable hash functions
 * Focus on 32 bit hash function for first version
+* Support for non power of two table size and therefore the use of mod to calculate a bucket index.

 Pathological Cases
 ------------------